The 4% rule for retirement withdrawals is one of the more debated and talked about concepts in the personal finance world.

 The 4% Rule – A Rule of Thumb

-You should view the rules of thumb as a starting point in most things.
+It will help if you view the rules of thumb as a starting point in most things.
 When talking about the success of your retirement, it definitely applies.
 Too many people rely on the 4% rule as gospel when contemplating retirement.

 - Higher than expected inflation